gongqilin/API/application_types/README.md

 The Application Type, defines;

 1. What an Application can access.
-2. What is the X-Rate Daily limit.
+2. What is the Daily Rate Limit.
-3. What is the X-Rate 10mins limit.
+3. What is the 10mins Rate Limit.
 4. Payment terms.

 The following table illustrates the Application/Client types that are currently supported and their role in the System.